-Step 2: Seroconversion Rates
+Step 2: Seroconversion

-The statistical methodology is based on a 2-sided 95% CI of the difference in SC rates (RIV4 [9-17years] minus RIV4 [18-49years]) at 28 days after vaccination.
-Non-inferiority for SC rates is demonstrated if the lower limit of the 2-sided 95% CI is >-10% for the 4 strains.
-The 95% CI of the rate difference is computed using the Wilson Score method without continuity correction.
+The statistical methodology will be based on a 2-sided 95% CI of the difference in SC rates (RIV - IIV4) 28 days after the final vaccination.
+Non-inferiority for SC will be demonstrated if the lower limit of the 2-sided 95% CI is > -10% for the 4 strains.
+The 95% CI of the rate difference will be computed using the Wilson Score method without continuity correction